Loct/CDCDriverInstaller/README.md

 * `getDriverFound()`  is used to check whether a driver is installed.

-* `runDriverInstaller(path)` The DriverChecker project contains a program to install any Driver using `C#` , this function can be run to open the external program.
+* `runDriverInstaller(path)` The DriverChecker project contains a program to install any Driver using `C#` , this function can be run to open the CDCDriverInstaller program.
-The external program requires the drivers to be INF format.
-The drivers should be located in `%ProgramRoot%/drivers`.
-This requires Administrator rights.
+The CDCDriverInstaller requires the drivers to be INF format.
+The drivers should be located in `%ProgramRoot%/drivers` and requires Administrator rights.